AV-IO/DBImport/README.md

 -i	file with list of input files to read from
 -r	remove unnecessary duplicates from database
--u	file to output all unparsed input files (Default STDOUT) -dbu	local database user
+-u	file to output all unparsed input files (Default STDOUT) -m	RE2 Regular Expression for text files (use -m and -h flags for requirements) -dbu	local database user
 -dbn	local database name
 ```